crastars/PyGame-Visualizer/README.md

 # PyGame-Visualizer
-A python-based application tailored for processing and analyzing telecommunications data.
+A Python-based application tailored for processing and analyzing telecommunications data.
 The implementation is private and available upon request.

 This project, developed for a course at the university, presents a sophisticated Python-based application tailored for processing and analyzing telecommunications data.
 Key highlights of this project include: